GameFoundry/bsf/Documentation/Manuals/docs/00_User/14_Utilities/14_prefabs.md

 ~~~~~~~~~~~~~

 ## Links
 You'll notice we didn't need to provide a reference to **Prefab** when performing prefab updates.
 This is because every prefab instance is linked to its prefab.
-You can break the link by calling @ref bs::SceneObject::breakPrefabLink "SceneObject::breakPrefabLink()".
+You can break the link by calling @bs::SceneObject::breakPrefabLink.
 This will make it into a regular scene object and it will no longer be updated from the prefab.

 ~~~~~~~~~~~~~{.cpp}
 instance1->breakPrefabLink();